ShenduoZhang/shenduo.icu/courses.md

   toc: true
 ---

-This page contains undergraduate classes I've taken and my notes as well as cheatsheets I made for reviewing.
-Basically all of them are hand-writen digital notes.
-I never enjoyed any reputation of good caligraphy.
+This page contains undergraduate classes I've taken and my notes as well as cheat-sheets I made for reviewing.
+Basically all of them are hand-written digital notes.
+I never enjoyed any reputation of good calligraphy.
 Be prepared when you read it.

 - FOR NOTES

-  Majority of the notes are taken using *OneNote*, which is a free cross-platform(`Windows`, `macOS`, `iOS`, `Andriod`, `web`) note taking software developed by `Microsoft`.
+  Majority of the notes are taken using *OneNote*, which is a free cross-platform(`Windows`, `macOS`, `iOS`, `Android`, `web`) note taking software developed by `Microsoft`.

   <!-- - If you are outside China, you can access my notes by clicking the link [OneDrive] in each post.
   - If you are inside China, you can not access my notes by the link due to the internet restriction the government imposed on OneDrive.
 You can try following things,